 As we’ve already mentioned, React is a JS library introduced by Facebook developers.
 Juxtaposed with the Angular framework, which is based on MVC architecture, React is helpful when using View components, providing flexibility for developers.
 Coding with React results in HTML code.

-Using React is, basically, an interpretation of the reactive programming — i.e., the changing of working principles of a software solution depends on the changing state of its components.
+Using React is, basically, an interpretation of reactive programming — i.e., the changing of the working principles of a software solution depends on the changing state of its components.
 Reactjs constantly involves DOM based on the JS code and redraws its separate nodes when needed, doing so faster than any other previously existing solutions.

-Why Companies Increasingly Choose React?
+Why do Companies Increasingly Choose React?

 Let’s see why React is better than any other library or framework for frontend development as well as how to indicate the value of its advantages in the project life cycle to the fullest extent:

 - Modular nature.
 The React library was initially created for building web solutions based on the components that are gradually surrounded by more complex structures.
 This approach allows developers to form separate module blocks that, further on, could be very easily modernized and used in other projects.
 Moreover, it provides a wholesome representation of the whole project, i.e., all connections between separate components are defined along their development, not at the beginning or finish of working on the project (which can be quite cumbersome when there is a large number of separate files and classes to deal with).

 - Simplicity of code testing.
 The module nature of code not only significantly increases the speed of development.
 Reusing the existing code allows for avoiding plenty of errors in new projects.
 If you repeatedly use initially efficiently designed components, you’ll need to write less code and just use them to build a new user interface.
 The less new code you need, the lesser the chances of new errors appearing.
 You’ve already gone through them and tested everything while working with a real project, which means that when bugs appear in the code, it’ll be easier to define their origins.